archivesunleashed/aut-docs/Pig:-Named-Entity-Recognition-(on-a-cluster).md

 combine-entity-results.py entities.gz/
 ```

-Creates files `pers.txt`, `org.txt`, and `loc.txt` in the given directory (e.g. directory entities.gz), listing occurrences of PERSON, ORGANIZATION, and LOCATION entities.
+[This script](https://github.com/lintool/warcbase/blob/master/src/main/python/combine-entity-results.py) creates files `pers.txt`, `org.txt`, and `loc.txt` in the given directory (e.g. directory entities.gz), listing occurrences of PERSON, ORGANIZATION, and LOCATION entities.
 Output files will be in same directory as original results unless you specify an output directory as a second parameter.

 To get a sorted frequency list: